"A clean heart create for him, God; renew in me a steadfast spirit." Psalm 51:12

 The Pre-Cana retreat can varying in length and content from one diocese to another.
 Again, the purpose of the Pre-Cana retreat is to help make your marriage a true marriage that will be a healthy lifelong commitment.
 There is generally presentations by speakers.
 Often these speakers are couples who have been living the principles they speak about.
 Topics may include scriptural foundation for marriage, intimacy as more than sexual, communication, the meaning of covenant, commitment in the good times and bad and in sickness and health.
 It may include ideas on how to work through the difficult moments, what the marriage covenant is as expressed in the wedding vows, and lastly something about the wedding ceremony itself.

-Lastly, the couple will meet with the priest or deacon who will preside at the wedding and perhaps a wedding coordinator.
-If there is a wedding coordinator, that person's role is to help plan the wedding ceremony itself (not the reception) and to help make sure everyone knows what they are doing.
+Lastly, the couple will meet with the priest or deacon who will preside at the wedding and a wedding coordinator.
+The parish wedding coordinator help with marriage prep and the ceremony itself (not the reception).

-The meetings with the priest or deacon may include what is called a pre-nuptial investigation to establish that both the bride and groom are free to marry (not previously married without an annulment) and that the couple understands the basic principles of the Catholic Understanding of marriage.
+The meetings with the priest, deacon, or coordinator will include what is called a pre-nuptial investigation to establish that both the bride and groom are free to marry (not previously married without an annulment) and that the couple understands the basic principles of the Catholic Understanding of marriage.
 These meetings may also include the priest or deacon getting to know the couple a little as he will be preaching at the wedding.

 Couples, especially those who have been cohabiting, may feel like these are a lot of "hoops" to go through.
 These requirements are not simply "hoops."
 The Church takes marriage very seriously.
 In the Catholic Church it is one of the seven sacraments.
 The Pre-Cana requirements are meant to ensure that the couple understands what they are committing themselves to.
 It is meant to help the couple.